Accessibility links

 Keep this option ticked to enable the following behavior:

-For detailed information about which content pages are linked on author bio pages, see the following article:
+To learn more about content links on author bio pages, see the following article:

 Description

 Under Description, provide a description / biography.
-The description is visible on your author bio page.
-Although it's not required, we strongly recommend providing a description for every author.
+The description is displayed on the author bio page.
+Although it is not required, we strongly recommend providing a description for every author.

 Write the description in third person.
-At minimum, include your name (or pen name), job title, and the organization you represent, for example:
+At minimum, include the author name (or pen name), job title, and the organization they represent, for example:

 • John Doe is a correspondent for RFE/RL's Kyrgyz Service.